 Closing costs, appraisal fees, and other expenses can add up, reducing the net benefit of leveraging equity.

-What Is the Monthly Payment on a $75,000 Home Equity Loan?
+Is the Interest on a Leveraged Home Equity Loan Tax Deductible in 2026?